bikeshaving/crank/website/documents/guides/12-jsx-template-tag.md

 </html>
 ```

-A self-contained Crank application.
+A Crank application as a single HTML file.
 No transpilation required.

 The JSX tag function can be imported from the module `"@b9g/crank/standalone"`.
 This module exports everything from the root `@b9g/crank` module as well as the